Page title

 4. the property used for the enrolment claim no longer being rateable.

 The CEO must provide that elector 28 days to provide a submission in response.
 This submission may contest the CEO’s evidence or provide information that resolves the eligibility question.
+The elector may also appeal to the Electoral Commissioner.

 Specific note on withdrawal of nomination under regulation 11

-Regulation 11 of the Election Regs allows a body corporate or group of co-owner/co-occupiers to withdraw their nomination of an elector.
+Regulation 11 of the Election Regulations allows a body corporate or group of co-owner/co-occupiers to withdraw their nomination of an elector.
 While there is no express requirement to provide notice to the elector prior to withdrawal of the nomination, the CEO may wish to consider doing so.
 This is due to there being instances where nomination withdrawals have been contested because of business or family disputes.

 There is a chance that when providing 28 days’ notice, issues could arise for new nominees if their application is lodged less than 28 days before the CEO must compile the roll for an election.
-In these instances, a CEO could choose to provide a shorter notice period or a body corporate could seek to have their existing electors write to the CEO to advise they are no longer nominated by the company for the purposes of section 4.35(1)(a), allowing for their instant removal.
+In these instances, a CEO could choose to provide a shorter notice period, or a body corporate could seek to have their existing electors write to the CEO to advise they are no longer nominated by the company for the purposes of section 4.35(1)(a), allowing for their instant removal.

 Part 5 — Glossary of provisions